 There are plenty more games, but I’ve stuck to my best recommendations here.

-If you want to learn how I got my son to algebra by age 5, to read the entire Harry Potter series by 6, and to calculus by age 7 – CLICK HERE.
+If you want to learn how I got my son to algebra by age 5, to read the entire Harry Potter series by 6, and to calculus by age 7 – CLICK HERE, scroll down, and opt in to my email list.